olets/zsh-abbr-v5-docs/docs/advanced.md

 #### zsh-syntax-highlighting

 To highlight user abbreviations that will expand, [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) users can add these lines to `.zshrc` *below* where zsh-abbr is loaded.
-For more info see the [zsh-syntax-highlighting regexp highlighter documentation](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/docs/highlighters/regexp.md).
+For more info read the [zsh-syntax-highlighting regexp highlighter documentation](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/docs/highlighters/regexp.md).

 Replace `<styles for …>` with a [zsh character highlighting](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#Character-Highlighting) string (start at "The available types of highlighting are the following.").
 For example `fg=blue`, `fg=blue,bg=red,bold`, etc.